alterlife/alterlife.org/_posts/2018-04-12-farmville_click_automation.md

 author: jj
 ---

-A simple tool to reduce the overhead of farm maintenance.
-Nobody plays farmville now, but when it was all the rage, this utility would harvest all my farmville crop in one click!
+A tool to automate the overhead of farm maintenance.
+Nobody plays Farmville now, but when it was all the rage, this utility would harvest all my farmville crop in one click!

 This will work with other games that use a similar mechanic.